Crossed interval groups and operations on the Hochschild cohomology: Introduction

 The starting point of this work therefore concerned the inclusion $\Tam \hookrightarrow \Big$.
 It turns out that the operad $\Big$ is, in a certain sense, freely generated by $\Tam$.
 More precisely, $\Big$ is the free $\I S$-module generated by the $\I$-module $\Tam$, $\Big = F_\S(\Tam)$, see Proposition~\ref{JarkA}.
 Here $\I S$ is an analog of the symmetric category $\Delta S$ introduced in~\cite{fiedorowicz-loday:TAMS91} (but see also~\cite{krasauskas:LMS87}), with the simplicial category $\Delta$ replaced by Joyal's category $\I$ of intervals~\cite{joyal:disks}.
 Theorem~\ref{t2} says that the functor $F_\S(-)$ preserves the homotopy type.
-Combining this feature with the observations in the previous paragraph we obtain Theorem~\ref{Jarka}, claiming that the operad $\Big$ has the homotopy type of the operad of singular chains on the little discs operad.
+Combining this feature with the observations in the previous paragraph we obtain {\bf Theorem~B}, claiming that the operad $\Big$ has the homotopy type of the operad of singular chains on the little disks operad $\Dis$ with the inverted grading.
+To our best knowledge, this is the first complete description of the homotopy type of the operad $\Big$, compare also the introduction to~\cite{markl:de}.

-The category $\I \S$ is an example of a crossed interval group which we introduce and study in Section~\ref{2_den}.
-In Section~\ref{jarKA} we use an acyclic-models-type argument to prove that the functor $F_\S(-)$ does not change the homotopy type.
-In Section~\ref{Jarce_umrela_maminka.} we compare various definitions of the operad $\Big$ of natural operations.
-In Section~\ref{JARka} we use our machinery to characterize the homotopy type of the operad $\Big$.
+Besides the suboperad $\Tam$ of $\Big$ mentioned above, one has the important McClure-Smith operad of braces $\Br$ and the non-unital (resp.~normalized) versions $\BN$, $\TN$, $\NBr$ (resp.~ $\NormT$, $\NormB$, $\Norm(\Br)$) of these operads.
+In {\bf Theorem~C} we relate these operads and describe their homotopy~types.

-Algebraic objects in this paper live in the category of abelian groups, i.e.~are modules over the ring $\bbZ$ of integers.
+{\bf Conventions.\/} Algebraic objects in this paper live in the category of abelian groups, i.e.~are modules over the ring $\bbZ$ of integers.
 Therefore, for instance, $\otimes$ denotes the tensor product over~$\bbZ$.
 All operads in this paper are {\em symmetric\/}, i.e.~with right actions of the symmetric groups on their components.
+The grading (homological on cohomological) will sometimes be indicated by $*$ in the sub- or superscript, the simplicial and cosimplicial degrees by $\bullet$.
+The paper makes ample use of the material of \cite{BataninBerger} and \cite{bbm}.

-{\bf Acknowledgment.} We would like to express our thanks to Zig Fiedorowicz and Jean-Louis Loday for sharing their expertise in crossed simplicial groups with us.
+{\bf Acknowledgment.} Both authors of the paper were deeply shocked by the tragic death of Jean-Louis Loday in June 2012.
+We would like to dedicate this paper to the memory of our friend whose mathematical talent and brilliant personality will always be remembered and admired.
+This paper would never be published without his kind encouragement and support.
+We would also like to express our thanks to him and Zig Fiedorowicz for their readiness to share their expertise and ideas on crossed simplicial groups with us.

 Also the remarks of the referee and editors lead to substantial improvement of the paper.